miranj/craft-cryptographer/README.md

 Cryptographer
 =============

-A [Craft CMS][] 3 plugin that adds [Twig][] filters to perform cryptographic and masking operations.
+A [Craft CMS][] 3 plugin that adds [Twig][] filters to encrypt and decrypt content via URL-safe strings.
 Useful for situations such as:

-- Generating single-use URLs such as for private pages
+- Generating single-use URLs, such as for private pages
-- Masking numeric IDs as strings like `dQw4w9WgXcQ` in [`youtube.com/watch?v=dQw4w9WgXcQ`][yt]
+- Masking numeric IDs like 521 as strings, as in [`youtube.com/watch?v=dQw4w9WgXcQ`][yt]
-- Generating per-user URLs for users without revealing their username, email or ids
+- Generating URLs for users or entries without revealing their usernames, slugs or IDs

 [craft cms]:https://craftcms.com/
 [twig]:https://twig.symfony.com/